IgnacioGandur/express-passport-local-pg-setup/README.md

 npm install
 ```

-## Set Up The Database And Tables For Your Project
+## 💾 Setting Up The PostgresQL Database

 (I will use the `psql` CLI)